-In search for good food, many friends of ours told us that we must try the cakes and pastries at Felicia's.
-Good thing, a few meters from the Provincial Capitol there is Felicia's.
-It was also a hot day, good thing the place is air conditioned and it wasn't too busy yet because they just opened.
+Many friends of ours told us that we must try the cakes and pastries at Felicia’s in search of good food.
+Good thing, a few meters from the Provincial Capitol, there is Felicia’s.
+It was also a hot day, good thing the place is air-conditioned, and it wasn’t too busy yet because they just opened.

-Anyway, we started by ordering their best seller cake and they gave us a slice of their chocolate cake.
-The cake was very moist and you can see that they used a very good chocolate.
+Anyway, we started by ordering their best seller cake, and they gave us a slice of their chocolate cake.
+The cake was very moist, and you can see that they used very good chocolate.
 And on our first bite, we were speechless because it was that delicious!
-Oh my goodness, I can't say more, you just have to go to Felicia's and try it for yourself!
+Oh my goodness, I can’t say more, you have to go to Felicia’s and try it for yourself!

 9. HERITAGE WALK at SILAY CITY – Silay City

-After Felicia's, part of our itinerary was to visit this place which was like an hour away from Bacolod City.
-Known as the Athens of Negros Islands, your trip here wouldn't be complete without seeing the heritage houses found right in the city.
+After Felicia’s, part of our itinerary was to visit this Silay City, which was like an hour away from Bacolod City.
+Known as the Athens of Negros Islands, your trip here wouldn’t be complete without seeing the heritage houses found right in the city.
 It was amazing!
-The moment we arrived, it felt like we were travelling back in time already.
+The moment we arrived, it felt like we were traveling back in time already.